How Did Giannina's Dress Get Clean Again on Love Is Blind? Mystery Solved

 Basically, her mom cleaned up her dress.

-"What you see, and what we're able to show on the show is a condensed version of what happened," he said.
+"What you see, and what we're able to show on the show is a condensed version of what happened," he told the site.
 "The run out of the venue, down that driveway, out into the parking lot next door...no one expected that.
 She was out there for half an hour with her mum in that parking lot.
 45 minutes, maybe even an hour, that's a long time.
 She then came back to the venue, they went up to Gigi's bridal quarters."

 He points out that by the time she went back to confront Damian, the chairs were all put away, and the guests were gone.
 It was "a couple hours later," he said.